 Medications are an important part of treating heart failure.
 Your doctor may recommend one or a combination of the following:

-- Aldosterone antagonists help the body to get rid of salt and water through urine.
+Mineralocorticoid receptor antagonists help the body to get rid of salt and water through urine.
 This lowers the volume of blood that the heart must pump.

 Nitrates and hydralazine is a combination of drugs that has been shown to improve outcomes in African American patients.
 It is often used if someone is allergic to or can't take ACE inhibitors or ARBs.

 Sinoatrial node modulator (ivabradine) is a drug used with beta blockers when they cannot lower your heart rate enough.
 It helps reduce the amount of oxygen your heart needs and the amount of work your heart does to pump blood through the body.

 Sodium-glucose cotransporter 2 (SGLT2) inhibitors were originally used to treat diabetes.
 These medicines have clear benefits for people with heart failure, including fewer heart-related deaths and hospitalizations.